PetraVidnerova/TRUST_score_app/README.md

 - Contributors:

-- Funding sources: This work has been produced with the financial support of the European Union under the: 'TRUST' project no.: CZ.XXX via the Operational Programme Jan Ámos Komenský.
+- Funding sources: „This work has been funded by a grant from the Programme Johannes Amos Comenius under the Ministry of Education, Youth and Sports of the Czech Republic, CZ.02.01.01/00/23_025/0008711.

 - Language: English